Iatlantic Logo Hybrid

 Comma Tooolbox1

 Figure 2: Delineating potential mound features using the CoMMa Toolbox.
 The middle shows cold-water coral mounds delineated based on Bathymetric Positioning Index (red delineation).
 The right part shows cold-water coral mounds delineated based on minimum median residuals (yellow delineation).
-(De Clippele et al., 2022: New ArcPro Coral Mound Mapping (CoMMa) Toolbox.
+(Arosio et al., 2022: New ArcPro Coral Mound Mapping (CoMMa) Toolbox.
 Presentation at the iAtlantic General Assembly, Florianopolis, Brazil, 10-14 October 2022).

 Why is characterising seabed morphology important?